-- (a) Committing any act in the performance of your duties which reflects negatively upon your integrity and that of the industry. e.g. any act of fraud or dishonesty, such as issuing an unauthorized automobile liability certificate. - (b) Making untrue representations or concealing material facts from a client - e.g. failing to advise a client that you are unable to provide totally for the client's required insurance needs, and failing to take steps to assist the client in finding suitable coverage even if it is through another broker. - (c) Taking advantage of a client's inexperience, lack of education, youth, lack of sophistication, unbusinesslike habits or ill health. - (d) Misappropriating or dealing dishonestly with client's money or other monies held in your trust account. - e.g. a broker taking the cash received from a insured/client and issues a personal cheque for deposit into the brokerage trust account.

-- (e) Failing to be absolutely frank and candid in all dealings with insurers, fellow brokers, RIBO and other parties of interest, subject to the legal rights and confidences of your client - e.g. withholding material underwriting information from an insurer; dishonestly arranging insurance for clients of your employer for your own personal gain which brings into question your professional integrity or competence to act as a broker. - (f) Discouraging clients from making legitimate insurance claims, or delaying them from being presented, in a manner which may prejudice the client's best interests or for reasons which may serve the interests of the broker - e.g. delaying a claim into the new year to preserve the broker's contingent earnings from the insurer. - (g) Conviction of a criminal or quasi-criminal offence that brings into question your professional integrity or competence to act as a broker, even if not related with your work as a broker. - e.g. being convicted of driving without valid insurance - (h) Placing oneself in a conflict of interest situation with the client. e.g. please refer to 7.1 for more information - (i) While the information contained in RIBO Bulletins is public, inappropriate use of this information to criticize or slander fellow brokers may be considered to be an act of misconduct.
+- (a) Committing any act in the performance of your duties which reflects negatively upon your integrity and that of the industry. - e.g. any act of fraud or dishonesty, such as issuing an unauthorized automobile liability certificate. - (b) Making untrue representations or concealing material facts from a client. - e.g. failing to advise a client that you are unable to provide totally for the client's required insurance needs, and failing to take steps to assist the client in finding suitable coverage even if it is through another broker. - (c) Taking advantage of a client's inexperience, lack of education, youth, lack of sophistication, unbusinesslike habits or ill health. - (d) Misappropriating or dealing dishonestly with client's money or other monies held in your trust account. - e.g. a broker takes the cash received from a insured/client and issues a personal cheque for deposit into the brokerage trust account. - (e) Failing to be absolutely frank and candid in all dealings with insurers, fellow brokers, RIBO and other parties of interest, subject to the legal rights and confidences of your client. - e.g. withholding material underwriting information from an insurer; dishonestly arranging insurance for clients of your employer for your own personal gain which brings into question your professional integrity or competence to act as a broker - (f) Discouraging clients from making legitimate insurance claims, or delaying them from being presented, in a manner which may prejudice the client's best interests or for reasons which may serve the interests of the broker. - e.g. delaying a claim into the new year to preserve the broker's contingent earnings from the insurer - (g) Conviction of a criminal or quasi-criminal offence that brings into question your professional integrity or competence to act as a broker, even if not related with your work as a broker. - e.g. being convicted of driving without valid insurance.